When you have various financial obligations and interests around the world, a multi currency account can help you keep track of them from one place.

 How does a multi currency account work?

-Running a business which accepts or sends funds in different currencies can be frustrating if you don't have the right setup.
+A multi currency bank account allows you to send and receive funds in different currencies, and can save you time and money.
 Regular Australian bank accounts will see funds converted to and from AUD when required, but what if you wanted to keep different amounts of specific currencies without having to worry about short term currency fluctuations affecting your bottom line?
-A multi currency bank account allows you to send and receive funds in different currencies, and can save you time and money.

 When you use a multi currency account, you can deposit different currencies.
 Switch between the currencies to take advantage of changing exchange rates and send money overseas without having to worry about extra charges for conversion (though transfer fees may apply).
 This is an ideal way to handle your money if you are often dealing with international transactions.

-Yes, international banks like Citibank and HSBC offer accounts for both foreign and Australian currency.
-See our reviews of these banks to find out more.Back to top
+International banks like Citibank and HSBC offer accounts for both foreign and Australian currency.
+Currencies include:

 What are the benefits of a foreign currency account?